 "Most antidepressants have similar efficacy.
 Treatment choices are largely based on adverse effects, costs, and other factors.
 Knowing the long-term impact of these medications on weight could help inform these decisions.

 Human Overdose Experience

-Overdoses of up to 30 g or more of bupropion have been reported.
+Overdoses of up to 30 grams or more of bupropion have been reported.
 Seizure was reported in approximately one third of all cases.
-Other serious reactions reported with overdoses of bupropion alone included hallucinations, loss of consciousness, sinus tachycardia, and ECG changes such as conduction disturbances (including QRS prolongation) or arrhythmias.
+Other serious reactions reported with overdoses of bupropion alone included hallucinations, loss of consciousness, sinus tachycardia, and ECG changes such as conduction disturbances or arrhythmias.
 Fever, muscle rigidity, rhabdomyolysis, hypotension, stupor, coma, and respiratory failure have been reported mainly when bupropion was part of multiple drug overdoses.

 Although most patients recovered without sequelae, deaths associated with overdoses of bupropion alone have been reported in patients ingesting large doses of the drug.
 Multiple uncontrolled seizures, bradycardia, cardiac failure, and cardiac arrest prior to death were reported in these patients.

-WELLBUTRIN XL (bupropion hydrochloride extended-release) is contraindicated in patients with a current or prior diagnosis of bulimia or anorexia nervosa because of a higher incidence of seizures noted in patients treated for bulimia with the immediate-release formulation of bupropion.
+- WELLBUTRIN XL is contraindicated in patients with a current or prior diagnosis of bulimia or anorexia nervosa as a higher incidence of seizures was observed in such patients treated with WELLBUTRIN XL [see WARNINGS AND PRECAUTIONS].